bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

     apt-get install samba

-The installation will consume about XX MB of space.
+The installation will consume in the order of about 200 MB of space on the root partition.

 ## Preparation
 Create the "Public" and "sc-backup" directories that are going to be shared.